- Circular saw

 Since the concrete isn't reinforced with wire mesh or rebar, concrete mix that contains tiny threads of fiberglass is best for this project (Quikrete Crack-Resistant concrete is one brand).
 We used one 10-oz. bottle of Quikrete Cement Color per 80-lb. bag of concrete to pigment the mix.
 Home centers typically carry three or four colors (we used “buff”).
-For mixing tips, go to familyhandyman.com and type “mixing concrete” into the keyword box.
+For mixing tips, check out how to mix concrete so you get the right strength and consistency every time.
 Fill the sphere form first, before the mix begins to stiffen.

 Shake the form to drive out large air pockets.
 Then insert a 24-in.-long piece of 1/2-in.
-PVC pipe (see Figure A and Photo 7).
+PVC pipe (see Figure A).
 Cover the end of the pipe with tape to keep out the concrete.
 Center the pipe and hold a level against it to make sure it's standing straight up.

 Fill the column form by dropping in scoops of concrete on all four sides.
 If you fill only from one side, you'll bend the inner form.
-When you've dropped in about 6 in. of concrete, tamp it with a 1x2 to fill in large voids.
+When you've dropped in about 6 in. of concrete, tamp it with a 1×2 to fill in large voids.
 We tamped for about 10 seconds; more tamping will give the concrete a smoother surface, while less tamping will leave more craters and crevices.
 Whatever surface texture you want, be consistent with your tamping all the way up for a uniform appearance.
 Continue to fill and tamp in 6-in. increments until the concrete is 4 in. from the top of the form.
-Then add the block that creates the access hole and the wire anchors (Photo 5).
+Then insert the access-hole block (B) and wire anchors that creates the access hole.
+Then finish filling the form.

-When you fill the basin form (Photo 6), tamp the concrete the same way and be careful not to dislodge the wire anchors you installed earlier.
+When you fill the basin form, tamp the concrete the same way and be careful not to dislodge the wire anchors you installed earlier.
+When it's nearly full, insert the access-hole block (B) and wire anchors.
+Then finish filling the form.
 Slide a 2x4 back and forth as you drag it across the form to screed off the excess concrete.

 Let the concrete “wet cure” for at least a week before you remove the forms.
 The longer concrete stays damp, the stronger it gets.
 Cover the column and basin with plastic garbage bags to slow down evaporation.
-To remove the sphere form, just break it away (Photo 7).
+To remove the sphere form, just break it away.
 To remove the outer forms of the column and basin, simply slice the tape with a utility knife.

-Before you assemble the fountain, mount a 3-in. black plastic toilet flange in the recess at the top of the column (see Figure A and Photo 8).
+Before you assemble the fountain, mount a 3-in. black plastic toilet flange in the recess at the top of the column (see Figure A).
 The flange supports the sphere and stands about 1/4 in. above the top of the column.
 This allows water to fill the recess and spill out over the sides of the column.

 Cover the screw holes and bolt slots in the flange with duct tape, then set it in place.
 Apply lots of hot glue over the flange and around it to lock the flange in place and plug all the holes watertight (the tape prevents the glue from dripping through holes).

 Connect a 2-ft. section of flexible tubing to the sphere's PVC pipe.
 The vinyl tubing made to fit our pump slipped tightly inside the PVC pipe.
 If your tubing doesn't fit tightly, use hose clamps or other fittings.
-Set the ball in place (Photo 8) and position the pump.
-Trim the tubing to length and connect it to the pump.
+Feed the tube into the column and set the sphere in place.
+Pull the tube through the access hole and trim the tubing to length and connect it to the pump.
+Cover the reservoir with hardware cloth and pebbles.
+Set the ball in place and position the pump.
 We filled the recess at the top of the column with smooth black “river pebbles. ”

 Fill the basin with water and start the pump (the outlet that powers the pump must be GFCI protected).
 Turn the flow control knob on the pump to adjust the water flow.
 If the water spills down one side of the column but not the others, slip a flat pry bar under that side of the basin.
 Raise the basin and place shims under it until water flows evenly down all four sides of the column.